 But I'm doing well.
 My foot has slipped off and returned to normal.
 Marjolijna young Dutch woman who is doing her doctoral thesis here (she studies Derawan turtles and even cleans the beach edges of garbage) was less fortunate than me.

-I gave him what was left of sterile compresses.
-We have all dug into our small travel pharmacies to allow it to disinfect and calm the pain in the meantime.
-I hope she will recover as fast as me!
-Finally, it's more dangerous than it seems, the tropical beaches ...
+I gave Marjolijn what I had left of sterile compresses.
+We all went to our little travel pharmacies to allow her to disinfect and soothe the pain in the meantime.
+I hope she recovers as quickly as I do!